 - Secure extension ladders to prevent sideslip or tipping.

 - Use the proper non-slip footwear when climbing a ladder.

 - Look for overhead electrical hazards prior to placing the ladder.
 If using a portable metal ladder, make sure it is clearly marked “Caution – Do not use around electrical equipment” or equivalent wording.

 - Maintain three points of contact when climbing or descending a ladder.

-- Never use an A-frame stepladder in a closed position.
+- Never use an A-frame stepladder in a closed position (unless designed by the manufacturer for such use).
 Ensure the spreader bar is locked prior to use.

 - Never separate an extension ladder and use the parts separately.

 - Extension ladders must extend three feet above the landing surface.

 - Set up extension ladders at the correct angle.
 Position the ladder so that the feet are one foot away from the wall for every four feet of ladder height.
 A ladder that isn’t set up using this ratio is in danger of falling backwards or slipping out from underneath.

 - Don’t overreach when working from a ladder.
 Keep your torso inside the siderails of the ladder.